pdeitel/PythonForProgrammers/README.md

-**NOTE:** If you're trying to run the RollDieDynamic.py script in Chapter 1 and the window does not appear, this is due to a known issue in the software for which a fix is already in process.
-You can instead run the program with

->`ipython -i RollDieDynamic.py 6000 1`

-Then terminate IPython interactive mode (Ctrl + D twice) after you close the script's window.

 # PythonForProgrammers
 This repository contains the source code and supporting files associated with our book <a href=https://amzn.to/2Kd8dQk target="_blank">Python for Programmers</a>, which is a subset of our book <a href=https://amzn.to/2KfCptN target="_blank">Intro to Python for Computer Science and Data Science: Learning to Program with AI, Big Data and the Cloud.</a>